SUCCESS FILING TO FEEL MORE SUCCESS-FULL …

 “Our Children Are Watching is a book full of hope … a very valuable item.

-—Michael Fitzsimmons, Producer of The Weekend Today Show
+—Michael Fitzsimmons, Producer, The Weekend Today Show

 "Racing so fast, we've taken our mind off the prize: What makes life worth living.
 Susan Ford Collins remembers.”—Harriet Beinfield and Efrem Korngold, coauthors of the international-bestseller Between Heaven and Earth wrote poems for my birthday.
 In this one, Harriet dubbed me Jungle Mama … and it stuck. https://www.flickr.com/photos/jungle_mama/albums/